MMK79/FastAPI_Fantasy_League/README.md

-FastAPI Project base on Hands-On API for Data Scientists
+FastAPI Project base on Hands-On API for AI and Data Science <br>

 Parts at this moment:
 - API itself